 , returning the file’s contents as a String

-, returning an iterator of string sub-slices:
+, returning an iterator of the current string’s sub-slices:

 fn from_file(filename: &str) -> impl Iterator<Item=String> {